 The two big hostel booking giants on the block are Hostelworld and Hostelling International.
 They have great search engines (and Hostelworld has an App) to find exactly what you’re looking for.
 In a sign of how things have changed in the world of hostelling accommodation, Hostelworld has even produced a feature video starring Mariah Carey to promote its hostel network.
 See, even divas are believers!

 If you like to know where you’ll be laying your head every night, let your fingers do the research before you leave home.
-The Internet has changed so much about how we travel, including how we book hostels, read user reviews, and check out their quality without leaving your own home.
-Many ‘official’ hostels belong to organized networks and share online booking sites.
-They adhere to universal rules and regulations, and will require a membership or ‘guest card’.
-You can purchase the member card ahead of time or at check-in.
+The Internet is a powerful tool for researching guest reviews, checking out hostel locations right where you want them, and booking a stay in a few clicks.
+Many official hostels belong to organized networks, and adhere to standard rules and regulations.
+Many will require a membership or ‘guest card’.
+You can purchase the member card before you leave or at check-in.

 Dorm-style rooms are certainly not everyone’s cup of tea when you’re traveling with children or as a family.
 It’s not always practical or desirable to share accommodation.
 The great news is that you don’t have to.
 Hostels offer a wide variety of accommodation options that will appeal to family travelers and meet their needs.